2023-xiaoying/Dual-Backbone-Networks-/README.md

 # Enhancing Weakly Supervised Point Cloud Semantic Segmentation via Dual Backbone Networks with Data Augmentation

-This is the official repository of the **Semantic Query Network (SQN)**.
+This is the official repository of the **Dual Backbone Networks**.
 For technical details, please refer to:

 **Enhancing Weakly Supervised Point Cloud Semantic Segmentation via Dual Backbone Networks with Data Augmentation** <br />